asarnaout/XORFilter.Net/README.md

 ## Overview

-This is a .NET implementation of XOR Filters.
+This is a .NET implementation of <a href="https://arxiv.org/pdf/1912.08258.pdf">XOR Filters</a>.
 An XOR Filter is a data structure that holds a lot of similarity to the better known Bloom Filter.

 ### Bloom Filter